-Data quality issues were identified in TEI Program reporting across the state, including in MNCNENNSW, which limits the conclusions that be drawn from the data.
+Data quality issues were identified in TEI Program reporting across the state, including in SSESNS, which limits the conclusions that be drawn from the data.

-Identified data quality issues in MNCNENNSW include:
+Identified data quality issues in SSESNS include:

-- Targets for recording Circumstances and/or Goals SCOREs not met. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals. - TEI Program referral source is not known for 63% of MNCNENNSW individual clients.
+- Targets for recording Circumstances and/or Goals SCOREs not met4. - Missing information: - There is a high proportion of clients for whom the demographic information of Aboriginal and Torres Strait Islander status, disability, homelessness and household composition is not known, when compared to TEI Program reporting goals5. - TEI Program referral source is not known for 67% of SSESNS individual - The reason 47% of individual clients sought assistance is not known. - 49% of individual clients in SSESNS have a low-quality SLK.